Koushik-Salammagari/Medical_AIAssistant/README.md

 # Medical_AIAssistant
 RAG,
+1) A trail version of whole project

-Make use of OpenAI Embeddings or Instruct Embeddings,
+Made use of OpenAI Embeddings or Instruct Embeddings,

-Accessing via streamlit ,
+Interface --> streamlit ,
 Can use multiple data sources ( one online source is uploaded for trail ) , Run App.py .